legendarym4x/Django_Quotes_Website/README.md

      Made it possible to go to each author's page without user authentication.
      All quotes are viewable without user authentication.
      Pagination has been added (these are the next and previous buttons on our website).
+     Implement a password reset mechanism for a registered user;
+     All environment variables must be stored in the `.env` file and used in the `settings.py` file.

 Console commands that we use in the project (launch from folder `\hw10\hw_django`):
 - to create a project structure: